flapdoodle-oss/de.flapdoodle.testdoc/src/test/resources/de/flapdoodle/testdoc/howto-howto.md

 ### Usage

-Use Recording as `ClassRule` like this:
+Use Recording as `RegisterExtension` like this:

 ```java
 ${howToTest}